[ Not to be confused with Sasovo in Tiachivskiy raion. ]

 Other spellings/names for Sasovo are Sasfalovo, Sasowo and Sasove.

-Sasovo is located about 8 miles ESE of Vynohradiv (Nagyszőllős).
+Sasovo is located about eight miles east-southeast of Vynohradiv (Nagyszőllős).

 Jews probably settled in Sasovo in the late 18th century.